 A while back, I wrote a post about switching up your skincare routine for summer.
 It can be so very frustrating to think you've gotten your skin figured out only for the season to change and it's almost like you're starting over at ground zero.
-The truth is that our skin can actually be very different depending on the season.
-My skin is oilier in the summer and super dry in the winter, but I've figured out ways to take care of it differently that work well for me.
-So, if you are using the Some Call Me Crunchy Facial Care Products, here are my winter suggestions:
+The truth is that our skin can actually be very different depending on the weather.
+My skin is oilier in the summer and drier during the colder months, but I've figured out ways to take care of it differently that work well for me.
+So, if you are using the Some Call Me Crunchy Facial Care Products, here are my fall/winter suggestions:

 1.Switch up your cleansing oil: During the warmer months, I use the normal/combo version of the Some Call Me Crunchy Cleansing Oil.
 When it starts to get cold again (usually around the time we have to turn on the heat), I switch to the dry/mature version.
 If you've been using the oily/acne prone version and you've realized that your skin is drier, switch up to the normal/combo.

-Have more questions about switching up your routine for the winter?
+Have more questions about switching up your routine for fall/winter?
 Feel free to email me at firstname.lastname@example.org.

 *If you are interested in Beautycounter products, I am a consultant and would be glad to help.
 I use their makeup, shampoo/conditioner, and the moisturizer listed above.
 You can see all that they offer here: https://www.beautycounter.com/eriennejones.